San Francisco based oboist, educator,

 A San Francisco based free lance orchestral musician, she's the founder/director of Sonic Forest, a chamber ensemble devoted to music inspired by nature and providing music based education and entertainment to diverse audiences, with unique and special devotion to senior citizens and audiences in under-served communities.
 Winner of the 2003 Star Trek Idol Talent Search, she does indeed play "pre-warp classics to interplanetary fusion".

 Her lecture-performances are simultaneously educational and entertaining and geared towards any audience.
 Brenda is the first musician in history to witness every detail from searching for and harvesting an African Blackwood tree in East Africa to the making of a top of the line woodwind instrument in Europe.
 Sustainable African Blackwood: Harvesting the Music Tree offers an eye-opening look into the people and places, environmental and social issues surrounding this commercially threatened tree from which flutes, oboes, clarinets, and bagpipes are made.
 Oboes of the World is about world music and what the sound of the oboe means to humanity.
 For students and professionals she offers Marketing Yourself in the Performing Arts and Extended Techniques for the Oboe.
 Her Textural (free) Improvisation Workshops bond musicians and non-musicians alike and teaches cooperation.

 Brenda is the published author of several articles including stories about her Star Trek related experiences and her East African adventures.
-She's won three grants since 2007, all in support of her work as an improvising composer.
+She's won five grants since 2007, all in support of her work as an improvising composer.